VidhiGondalia23/HWDS4300/HW2_README.md

+CODE AUTHOR: Brian Fogarty
-PERFORMANCE ANALYSIS Author(s): Kristie Wong, Vidhi Gondalia
+PERFORMANCE ANALYSIS AUTHORS: Kristie Wong, Vidhi Gondalia

 Changed assumptions: From HW1, we changed the number of followers each of the users had from 3 to a range 10-20.
 This ensured that we were able to retrieve at least 10 tweets per user timeline.
 This did not let us compare SQL and